eclipse/vorto/docs/documentation/code-generators/m2m-codegenerator.md

 **Proceed as follows**

-1. In the **Function Block Models** browser, select the function block project you want to generate code for.
+1. In the **Information Models** browser, select the function block project you want to generate code for.
 2. Right-click to open the context menu and click **Generate Code > Bosch M2M Model Generator**.
    ![Generating code]({{base}}/img/documentation/m2m_tc_generate_code_function_block_model_1.png)
    The following is generated and Eclipse switches to the Java perspective: